Enhance your WooCommerce store with a measurement price calculator

 There are many plugins available to help you display prices based on input from customers.
 So before we dive into the top WooCommerce Price Calculator plugins, let’s understand what you should look for in the first place.

-• Custom pricing variables: Depending on what kind of products you’re selling, choose a plugin that lets you calculate prices based on relevant factors like size, weight, area, dimensions, time, etc. For example, if you sell tailored clothing, you should be able to show prices based on size and dimensions.
+- Custom pricing variables: Depending on what kind of products you’re selling, choose a plugin that lets you calculate prices based on relevant factors like size, weight, area, dimensions, time, etc. For example, if you sell tailored clothing (or any other made-to-measure product), you should be able to show prices based on size and dimensions.
 But if you’re running a store supplying raw material in bulk (like a construction company), you should be able to show prices based on volume and weight.

 Based on these factors, here are our top plugins.